Icyfiremario/Based-Engine-CMake/README.md

 - Vulkan
 - OpenGL

+### Apple
+Apple support is not planned and likely not going to happen.

 ## To Do
 ### Core
 - [ ] Refactor the core window class to be a parent class